CODE-at-TACC/summer-2015/parallel/03-distributed-graphics.md

 ```
 bag.add(x-pos, y-pos, x-vel, y-vel, radius);
 ```
 and filling in the appropriate values.
 You can even have those values correspond to your mouse with `mouseX` and `mouseY`.
 Lastly, make the ball have varying velocities and radii with the `random(min, max)` command.
+Just make sure you don't pass invalid values.

+- Radius must be > 1 (so its larger than a single pixel)
+- x-velocity should be somewhere between -10 and 10
-A radius must be a positive value, and velocities should probably be between -10 and 10.
+- y-velocity should be somewhere between -10 and 10 (so you can see it)

+I'll let you figure out the rest.
 #### 2. Create obstacles
 Add a new object to the screen that the balls either bounce off of or speed up over.
 First, create some area on your canvas and make it a different color with the `fill()` command.
 ```